gartens/amivapi/docs/User_Guide.md

 ## API keys

 If access is not done by a user but rather by a service(cron, vending machine, info screen), user based authorization does not work.
 Instead an API key can be used.
 The API administrator can generate keys using the manage.py script and configure which endpoints can be accessed.
-Endpoint access via API key will give admin priviledges.
+Endpoint access via API key will give admin privileges.
 The API key can be sent in the same way as a token.
 You can think of it as a permanent admin session for specific endpoints.

 ##Unregistered users

-Next to GET operations on public data, AMIV API currently allows unregistered users in exactly two cases: Signing up for a public event or managing email-subscribtions for public email lists.
+Next to GET operations on public data, AMIV API currently allows unregistered users in exactly two cases: Signing up for a public event or managing email-subscriptions for public email lists.
 In Both cases, 'is_public' of the event or forward must be True.

 Basically, an unregistered user can perform any GET, POST, PATCH or DELETE action on the supported resource within the usual rights.
 However, as the HTTP request comes without login, you need to confirm yourself and your email-address with a special token.
 After the creation of a new item with POST, the User will get an email with the Token.
 Your Admin might provide links in this mail to a user-friendly tool.
 However, here is the Workflow that always works: